miamor/HAN-sec-new/README.md

 # Using Deep Graph Learning to Improve Dynamic Analysis-based Malware Detection

 ## Dataset:
-- Binary (executables) collection: https://drive.google.com/drive/folders/1JkGfloCdDAaWXLPrSuEnumyMdiZlQdSP?usp=sharing
+- Binary (executables) collection: (Password: unpackmeifyoucan) https://drive.google.com/drive/folders/1JkGfloCdDAaWXLPrSuEnumyMdiZlQdSP?usp=sharing
-- Lists of hashes for each dataset and subset according to the paper are located in `./data`
+- Lists of hashes for each dataset and subset according to the paper are located in `./data` (in drive folder)

 ## Other methods implementation:
 - n-gram analyzer: https://github.com/miamor/ngram-analyzer